pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 ## Building and testing

+There's a pre-built distro, see below.
+But if you want to play, read on.

 It's all done via Maven, so just `mvn test` to build the plugin and run the tests.
 Amongst other things, they check that the distinct counts are within a tolerance of 1% of the expected values.